LuisinaLlugdar/holbertonschool-low_level_programming/functions_nested_loops/README.md

 1-alphabet.c: prints the alphabet, in lowercase, followed by a new line.
 2-print_alphabet_x10.c: prints 10 times the alphabet, in lowercase, followed by a new line.
 3-islower.c: checks for lowercase character.
 Returns 1 if lowercase, 0 otherwise.
+4-isalpha.c: checks for alphabetic character.
+Returns 1 if letter, 0 otherwise.